Selekkt/grav-Skelet/README.md

 <h1 align='center'>Skēlet.</h1>

 <p align='center'>
-A blank and minimal theme for [Grav CMS](https://github.com/getgrav/grav).
+A blank and minimal theme for <a href='http://github.com/getgrav/grav'>Grav CMS</a>.
 No dependencies, improved directory structure, optimized build process and freedom to create.
-It's basically [Skēlet.](https://selekkt.dk/git/skelet) for Grav.
+It's basically <a href='https://selekkt.dk/git/skelet'>Skēlet.</a> for Grav.
 </p>

 ### Installation